Filing A Nursing Home Case Is A 4-step Process- Client Reviews

 Because local nursing homes are often owned by larger state or national corporations, it is common for the process of discovery to extend deep into the records of the parent corporations and their subsidiaries, and to multiple states.

 Success in this stage requires knowing what documents to request, how to evaluate operational, purchasing and personnel policies relative to the neglect, as well as how to analyze financial data to determine if the corporation or an individual facility places profit over people.

 Preparation for trial: The skill and experience of Pitman, Kalkhoff, Sicula & Dentice comes to the foreground at this stage as they develop the strategy for the case.
 Thousands of pages of documentation are sifted down to the key documents supporting the case.

 Expert witnesses are prepared and other witnesses are located and served.
 Key to their success is an understanding of how juries tend to respond to various presentations of nursing home neglect.
 (Juries are not as automatically sympathetic or generous in the case of nursing home neglect as you might intuitively believe.)

 A Pitman, Kalkhoff, Sicula & Dentice will build the case in such a manner that lay jurors will understand the complex medical and legal issues involved, appreciate the magnitude of the neglect and its consequences, and provide a deserving award.

 Trial: The fact is, attorneys for nursing homes and their insurance companies know how difficult it is to assemble a strong case of nursing home neglect.
 But they also know who has the background, resources and commitment to do it aggressively.

-Pitman, Kalkhoff, Sicula & Dentices track record demonstrates success as defendants agree to large settlements.
+The proven history achieved by Pitman, Kalkhoff, Sicula & Dentice demonstrates success as defendants agree to large settlements.